sarasgambato/ExpRoLab_Assignment2/README.md

 roslaunch ExpRoLab_Assignment2 assignment.launch
 ```

+### ROS Parameters
+The software requires the following ROS parameters:
+- `config/recharge_room`: name and coordinates of the room where the robot has to recharge.
+- `config/robot`: name of the robot.
+- `state/initial_pose`: intial position of the robot.
+- `config/floor_markers`: AruCo markers placed on the floor.
+- `config/ceil_markers`: AruCo markers placed on the top of the walls.

 ## System's features
 ### Environment & Robot
 The enviornment used for the assignment is the one shown in the following figure.
 Some of the markers can be seen (there are 7 markers in total), plus the robot in its initial position.